Near-inertial waves enhance vertical transport at ocean fronts: Results

+where $K=(k^2 +l^2)^{1/2}$ is the magnitude of the horizontal wavenumber and $\omega$ is the angular frequency.
+We examine the spatial and temporal dependence of the tracer flux by plotting the real part of the cospectrum (Fig.~\ref{f9}a-c)

+with $\hat{w}$, and $\hat{c}$ denoting the Fourier transform of $w'$ and $c'$, and the operator $*$ representing the complex conjugate.
+When the total covariance $\int \int \Re (S_{wc}(K,\omega)) dK d\omega $ (Fig.~\ref{f9}d-f) is positive, it indicates that $w'$ and $c'$ are in phase at a particular frequency and wavenumber, while negative covariance indicates that $w'$ and $c'$ are out of phase at that spatio-temporal scale.

+To quantify the tracer flux as a function of wavenumber and frequency, we compute isotropic tracer covariance spectra at 40~$m$ depth, approximately where the horizontally averaged vertical tracer flux is maximum (the methodology is described in the SI, Section 5).
+Prior to the spectral analysis, area means were removed (excluding 48~$km$ from the boundaries in the meridional direction), temporal means were subtracted, and anomalies were tapered with a Tukey window ($r=0.1$) in space and time.

+At 40~$m$ depth, the front-only case shows predominantly negative covariance amounting to a downward tracer flux at subinertial frequencies and negligible contribution from inertial and super-inertial frequencies.
+When waves are included, the subinertial negative covariance (downward flux) increases, particularly for the F+SW case.
+NIWs induce both positive and negative covariances, with a net negative covariance (downward tracer flux) in the near-inertial frequency band.
+The subinertial covariance is largest at the 5-10~$km$ length scale, while the inertial (wave) contributions to the flux occur at larger scales (SI Fig.~S11).

-Below the MLD (60 $m$ depth), all three cases exhibit negative tracer covariance in the subinertial band, with additional positive contributions at higher wavenumbers.
+All three cases exhibit negative tracer covariance in the subinertial band, with additional positive contributions at higher frequencies at 40~$m$ depth.
 In the inertial band, the wave-forced cases show enhanced negative covariance across the mesoscale–submesoscale range, with patches of systematic positive contributions.
 At super-inertial frequencies, alternating negative and positive patterns emerge, though their integrated effect is small compared to subinertial and inertial frequencies.
-These results suggest that, below the mixed layer, tracer transport arises from a combination of the background frontal flow and refracted NIWs that interact nonlinearly with submesoscale currents.\\
+These results suggest that, below the mixed layer, vertical tracer transport arises from a combination of the background frontal flow and NIWs that interact with submesoscale currents.